 Deciding What To Plant!

 So you've decided you want to plant some deer food plots.
 But now you are overwhelmed with the great variety of choices you have to make.
-Biologic says their stuff is best, tecomante says their seed is best.
-You don't know what to believe or think.
-Well keep reading time to shed some light on the subject.
+Biologic says their stuff is best, Tecomante says their seeds are better.
+You don't know what to think or who to believe.
+Well keep reading it's time to shed some light on the subject.

 Ok first thing is first.
 STOP trying to find that great plant that is the holy grail of forage crops.
 It doesn't exist.
 Just like some people prefer trucks and others prefer cars.
-The farmer or outdoorsman might need a truck because he is constantly loading the bed of the truck with stuff to haul.
-But the mother of 4 that has to chauffeur kids around all day probably would be better served with a van.
+The farmer or outdoorsman may prefer a truck because it lets them easily haul stuff from place to place but the mother of 4 that has to chauffeur kids around all day probably would be better served with a van.

 So what you choose to plant is largely determined by what you want to accomplish with that particular food plot.
 And this is something I can't answer for you.
 Some plots are designed to attract deer for the hunter during hunting season.
 Other food plots might be designed to provide high quality summer forage when antlers are developing.
 Only you can answer that.
 But with that knowledge in hand you can begin to narrow your choices down a bit.

 A huge help in deciding what to plant is the forage chart that I have put together.
-The chart allows you to easily match plants to various characteristics of interest to you such as planting dates, pH preferences etc. You can see the chart by clicking here!
+The chart lists varieties of plants commonly used in food plots and outlines their different characteristics including planting dates, pH preferences, growth times etc. You can then compare these characteristics to what you are looking for and see what suits you the best.
+You can see the chart by clicking here!

 Familiarizing yourself with some of the more popular forages should help you refine your choices even more.

-Clover is one of the most popular forage crops for deer.
-But clover is a bit ambiguious because there are so many varieties and they are so different in their various characteristics.
+Clover: Clover is one of the most popular forage crops for deer.
+But clover is a bit ambiguous because there are so many varieties and they are so different in their various characteristics.

-Generally speaking clover can be planted because clover patches can be established that won't need to be replanted each year which saves on money.
-But clover also has a reputation of being hard to establish.
-Basically if you want to establish clover you will need to put in time year round.
+Generally speaking clover doesn't need to be planted regularly if they are planted well.
+Clover patches once established continue to grow so often they won't need to be replanted each year which saves on money.
+Clover however also has a reputation of being hard to establish and maintain.
+Often times if you want to establish clover you will need to put in time year round.
 You can't abandon it all summer and expect it to be a thick lush plot in the fall.
 If you land or lease is hours away and you don't get up there except during deer season you can do well with clover just expect to have to plant it each year.

-American Joint Vetch is a realative new comer to the deer scene.
-It is a plant that will die at the first frost and is also much more expensive to plant.
-So take that into consideration.
-But it is very high in protein and will be lush during bow season.
-So it has its place, it just isn't something that will dominate a land managers planting scheme.
+American Joint Vetch: This plant is a relative new comer to the deer scene.
+It is a plant that will die at the first frost and is also much more expensive to plant so take that into consideration.
+It is very high in protein and will be lush during bow season so it has its place, it just isn't something that will dominate a land managers planting scheme.
+Order Here

-Why people love it!
+Why people love it?
 It is best planted just before deer season opens.
 It will be actively growing during the deer season.
 It is easy to plant and establish.
 Is relatively cheap.
 Oh and did I mention that it is easy to grow and very dependable.
 Crop failure with rye grass is very very low.
-Rye grass can even be planted in decidous forest and it will grow their.
-Something very few forage crops can boast.
+Rye grass can even be planted in deciduous forest and it will grow without a problem which is something very few forage crops can boast.
+Order Here

-Wheat and rye are another choice.
-They also are faily easy to establish.
-They are also relatively cheap also.
-They don't have the high protein content of some of the other forage crops though.
+Wheat: Wheat is another choice that is fairly easy to establish and relatively cheap although it also doesn't have the high protein content of some of the other forage crops though.
+Order Here

-Ironclay cowpeas or many other types of peas and beans are highly desirable to deer and once a food plot matures the deer can literally wipe it out in a matter of days.
+Peas: Ironclay Cowpeas or many other types of peas and beans are highly desirable to deer and once a food plot matures the deer can literally wipe it out in a matter of days.
 Peas are often mixed with other plants because of this.
 If planted alone the plot had better be pretty big.
+Order Here

-Chufa is a plant that is most often planted by itself if planted for turkeys.
+Chufa: is a plant that is most often planted by itself if planted for turkeys.
 Turkeys love the numerous root nodules found just below the surface.
-Chufa is also eaten by deer but is usually planted as a small component of some type of mixtrue.
+Chufa is also eaten by deer but is usually planted as a small component of some type of mixture.
+Order Here

-LabLab is another newcomer to the deer hunting community.
-Lablab is a good plant to plant if drought is a typical problem in your area.
-Deer unfamiliar with lablab will often ovoid it until they discover that it is good to eat.
-Utiilization of lablab is reported to be great or poor.
+LabLab: This is another newcomer to the deer hunting community.
+Lablab is a good plant to use if drought is a typical problem in your area.
+Deer unfamiliar with Lablab will often ovoid it until they discover that it is good to eat.
+Utilization of Lablab is reported to be great or poor.
 Go figure.
+Order Here

-Chicory is usually planted as a component of food plot mixes.
+Chicory: This plant is usually planted as a component of food plot mixes.
 It grows most rapidly in spring and fall.
-Has high nutritional value as well and is somewhat drought tolerant.
-Doesn't do well with high grazing pressure.
+It has high nutritional value as well as being somewhat drought tolerant.
+It Doesn't do well with high grazing pressure.
+Order Here